 2011, Versions 3.1, 3.2, and 3.3

 2011 brought yet another award for Matt Mullenweg and his work on WordPress.
 He won the Bossie Award for Best Open Source Software in 2010.
 But this is not all; WordPress managed to reach over 65 million downloads in this year and own about 12% of all websites around the world.
 This leap in success and popularity was partly because of the introduction of eCommerce to the platform.
-With this new feature, small businesses and online shops could also join the WordPress family.
+Small businesses and online shops could join the WordPress family with this new feature.

 Version 3.1 had significant improvements to the post formats and the Amin bar.
 These changes made the administrators’ job much easier and more efficient.

 Version 3.2 came with a brand-new default theme called the Twenty-Eleven Theme.
-The new WordPress was much lighter and faster, and it allowed developers to use PHP 5.2.4 and MYSQL 5.0.15. and finally, some changes were made to the comments section.
+The new WordPress was much lighter and faster, allowing developers to use PHP 5.2.4 and MYSQL 5.0.15. and finally, some changes were made to the comments section.
 Admins now had a comment moderation screen that made their job more streamlined.

 Version 3.3 made the whole system much easier to handle for new users who had no experience in coding or using a WordPress platform.
 The drag-and-drop uploader added in this version also made creating media-rich websites much more straightforward.

 Another critical change in this version was the ability to co-edit the pages.
-This made it possible for two or more people to work on a single website without disrupting each other’s work.
+This allowed two or more people to work on a single website without disrupting each other’s work.
 There were significant improvements to the toolbars, and the whole system became more efficient for people who wanted to use it on their touchscreen iPads.

 2012, Versions 3.4 and 3.5

 In 2012, Matt Mullenweg was listed as Forb’s 30 under 30 in Media.
 There were now over 70 million sites using WordPress, and 40% of the most popular blogs in the world were based on this system.
-So, it’s safe to say that WordPress was on its way to the top, and there weren’t many competitors who could come toe to toe.
+So, it’s safe to say that WordPress was on its way to the top, and few competitors could come toe to toe.

 Version 3.4 had serval significant changes in it.
 First, admins were now about to preview the changes they had made on the theme customizer before applying them.
 Second, a media library was added to the system, making it easier for media-heavy websites to exist and work.
 Third, the image editor had some new features in which you could choose the height and width of the pictures.
 And last but not least, developers could use the XML and RPC, a custom header was added to the API, and the WP Query was improved.

 Version 3.5 came with Twitter embeds and image captions, making the user experience much more fun.
-Theme Twenty Twelve was introduced, which was optimized for mobile screens as well.
-Admins in this version could create their own photo galleries and optimize their photo uploads.
+Theme Twenty Twelve was introduced, which was also optimized for mobile screens.
+Admins in this version could create their photo galleries and optimize their photo uploads.
 And because this version was all about enhanced graphics, the display on version 3.5 was Retina-Ready and supported high-resolution graphics.

 2013, Versions 3.6, 3.7 and 3.8

-By this time, WordPress had dominated about 50% of the CMS market, requiring better maintenance and higher security.
+WordPress dominated about 50% of the CMS market by this time, requiring better maintenance and higher security.
 On the other side, Automattic was able to acquire some new companies: Simperium, which was a note-keeping app for coders, Longreads, which was a News aggregator; and Scroll Kit, which was a visual editor.